bbe2/Overview/README.md

 -- 👀- 👀-- 👀- 👀- ----> write, edit user manuals, complex user requirements, data diagraming, white papers, sow
 -- 👀- 👀-- 👀-- 👀- 👀✨----> training and developing staff to reach their potential
 -- 👀- 👀-- 👀- 👀- ...> Investigate new social paradigms, mechanisms of influence, simulacrum structures, and nascent indicators
--- 👀--👀-> ROLE MODELS -> Leanrning Salon, F. Chollet (google-, Ida Momennejad + John Langford (MSFT), A. Kroker, David Chalmers
+-- 👀-> ROLE MODELS -> Leanrning Salon, F. Chollet, Ida Momennejad + John Langford (MSFT), A. Kroker, David Chalmers
--- 👀
+-👀
 -👀
 --------------------------- > Chollet 'on the measure of intelligence' is pretty amazing and highly recommend
 -👀